Jacks0nJ/PyFPT/User guides/Advanced/README.md

-This folder contains advanced guides to implmenting a modified version of PyFPT that can run 2D simulations of stochastic inflation.
+This folder contains advanced guides to implementing a modified version of PyFPT that can run 2D simulations of stochastic inflation.
 Two different models are detailed, along with how the noise is found.